It is easy to understand why some marigolds are popular pot plants. They add bright orange and yellow splashes to patios, porches, and verandas.

 9. Protects Tomatoes

-French marigolds and calendula are useful in protecting tomatoes.
-Gardeners have long planted tomatoes and marigolds together to deter a host of pests, including tomato worms.
+French marigolds and calendula help protect tomatoes.
+Gardeners have long planted tomatoes and marigolds to deter various pests, including tomato worms.

 10. Companion Plant